2Kelvin/react-my-todo-app/README.md

-#My To Do List Web App
+#My To Do List App

 A beautiful and simple goal checklist app.
 I'll be adding one more feature on the bottom-right tile.